arbor-sim/arbor/doc/tutorial/single_cell_gui.rst

 Now we need to load this file.
 In the GUI:

-1. click on 'File' in the top left: |image1|
+1. Click on 'File' in the top left: |image1|
-2. choose 'Morphology > Load'
+2. Choose 'Morphology > Load'
-3. navigate to your file using the dialogue: |image2|
+3. Navigate to your file using the dialogue: |image2|
-4. pick your file and click 'Load'
+4. Pick your file and click 'Load'

--  if your file is among many others, you can filter for the ``.swc`` extension only by choosing that suffix in 'Filter'
+-  If your file is among many others, you can filter for the ``.swc`` extension only by choosing that suffix in 'Filter'
 -  SWC data has multiple interpretations; here we use the 'Neuron' flavor

-5. go to the cell tab and take a look at your cell in 3D
+5. Go to the cell tab and take a look at your cell in 3D

--  mouse wheel and +/- zoom the view
+-  Mouse wheel and +/- zoom the view
--  pressing Shift brings up a rotation handle
+-  Pressing Shift brings up a rotation handle
--  pressing Ctrl brings up a translation handle
+-  Pressing Ctrl brings up a translation handle
--  right click the cell tab to
+-  Right click the cell tab to

-   -  reset the camera
+   -  Reset the camera
-   -  manipulate the axes cross
+   -  Manipulate the axes cross
-   -  save a screenshot
+   -  Save a screenshot
-   -  tweak the model rendering resolution, might help performance in complex views
+   -  Tweak the model rendering resolution, might help performance in complex views
-   -  hover segments to learn some details about the geometry
+   -  Hover segments to learn some details about the geometry

 E.g.: |image3| |image4|